Amirhosin282/account_miner/README.md

 > You must **manually solve the CAPTCHA and input the verification code** during each signup — this is intentional for legal and ethical reasons.

 > 🌍 **Important Note:**
-> To avoid errors or incomplete signups, **you must change your IP address to Switzerland** using VPN or proxy tools.
+> To avoid errors or incomplete signups, **you must change your IP address to Switzerland or France** using VPN or proxy tools.
 > This is due to regional differences in how Instagram handles account creation.

 ---